Radostin102/system_prompt/PROMPT.md

-## Rules 123
+## Code 123

-You must always follow these rules.
+You must always follow these rules when generating code.

-**The code you generate must be production-grade:**
+**Production-grade code standards:**
 - Robust error handling, use logging libraries for easy debugging and troubleshooting
 - Modular, organized, structured, maintainable
 - Optimized for performance, efficient